FortinetCloudCSE/AWS-FGT-201/content/2_moduletwo/23_awstipstricks.md

 - Upon login the Console Home page is displayed.
 - Use the **Search Box** at the top to search for services such as EC2, VPC, etc.
-- When results appear, **right click** the service name to open the desired console in a new tab.
+- When results appear, **right-click** the service name to open the desired console in a new tab.
   - Multiple tabs simplifies navigation when using multiple AWS services.

 ![](image-awsconsole1.png)

 ### General
-- Its often helpful to open each new service in its own tab.
+- It's often helpful to open each new service in its own tab.
 That way, you can refer back to each service independently without losing the info on your screen.
   - This trick is also useful when working in multiple regions.
 Just be careful you make a change in the appropriate region!
 - Search/filter within a service
   - Often, when working with AWS services, it can be confusing matching a particular item to its "owner"